firsttris/reactive-volcano-app/README.md

 # Introduction

 The Volcano, a product of Storz & Bickel based in Tuttlingen, Germany, is a renowned vaporizer known for its superior quality.
-This project showcases how to leverage modern web technologies to create a cutting-edge WebApp.
-The WebApp is designed to control the Volcano via the Web Bluetooth API.
+The Volcano can be controlled using the Bluetooth Web API.
+This project showcases how to create a cutting-edge WebApp to control the Volcano via the Web Bluetooth API.

 # Motivation

-- Use cutting edge technology to build a Volcano App
+- Use cutting edge technology to build a Volcano App.
 - Interestd in reverse engineering Web Bluetooth API with the Volcano.

-- Showcase how a reactive application is the better choice for Bluetooth communication.
+- Show how a reactive application is the better choice for Bluetooth communication.
 - Showcase a clean intuitive API written in TypeScript.

-# Connect your Volcano
+# Get Started

+You can open the WebApp using this Link and connect your Volcano

 https://firsttris.github.io/reactive-volcano-app/